Beach - Editorial

 The gently undulating landscape of South Zealand and the flat islands of Lolland and Falster are great places to get on your bike and cycle round the region.
 Cycle routes are easy to find and well sign-posted.

-Calm, sheltered waters
+Enjoy Denmark's calm, sheltered waters

 Cyclists love West Zealand, with its many sign-posted cycle routes and easy access from Copenhagen.
 Hike the area’s many popular sign-posted routes, such as those across the Odsherred peninsula.